South Carolina workers' compensation

 South Carolina Workers’ Compensation Benefits Claim Process

-Every state has its own unique process in place for handling workers’ compensation claims.
-Anyone in South Carolina who gets hurt or sick on the job should follow the steps below to apply for workers’ compensation.
-You can also skim our chart showing the South Carolina workers’ compensation program statistics from 2015 to 2019.
+Important: We updated this article in October 2023 to make sure all info below is both current and correct.
+Every state has its own unique process in place for handling workers’ compensation insurance claims.
+Anyone in the Palmetto State who gets hurt or sick on the job should follow the steps below to apply for workers’ compensation.
+You’ll also see an interactive chart showing South Carolina workers’ compensation program statistics from 2017 to 2021.

-Which Employers Must Provide South Carolina Workers’ Compensation Coverage?
+Which Employers Must Provide South Carolina Workers’ Compensation Insurance Coverage?

-The South Carolina Workers’ Compensation Act provides coverage for all employers with at least four full-time or part-time employees.
-(This coverage also applies to small family-run businesses that only employ their own relatives.)
-In addition, subcontractors should have coverage under a general contractor’s policy unless they elect to purchase their own coverage individually.
+State law requires all South Carolina businesses with four or more employees to carry workers’ compensation insurance.
+Plus, workers’ compensation insurance in South Carolina provides benefits to both full and part-time employees.
+(This workers’ comp insurance coverage also applies to small family-run businesses that only employ other relatives.)
+In addition, subcontractors should have workers’ comp coverage under a general contractor’s policy unless they elect to buy individual policies for themselves.

-However, state law automatically exempts the following workers from this automatic coverage:
+However, South Carolina law automatically exempts the following from workers’ compensation coverage:

 • Federal employees (i.e., postal workers, VA employees)